50 Years of Service to Hawaii’s Community

-Half a century later, on June 4, 1959, Goodwill was incorporated in the Territory of Hawaii and led by Dr. Euchio Chung, the first executive director.
-Milestones over the next several decades have helped Goodwill Industries of Hawaii serve tens of thousands of people.
+On June 4, 1959, Goodwill Hawaii was incorporated in the Territory of Hawaii and led by Dr. Euchio Chung, the first executive director.
+Milestones over the next several decades have helped Goodwill Hawaii serve tens of thousands of people.

 1960s